Russia dismisses U.S. espionage charges against alleged NYC spy ring

 Russia's foreign ministry dismissed the claims and said the United States had not provided any evidence to support the allegations against Buryakov and two other men.

-"One gets the impression that the U.S. government has decided to use a favoured practise of unleashing passions over espionage," the spokesman, Alexander Lukashevich, said in a statement, demanding the release of Buryakov.
+"One gets the impression that the U.S. government has decided to use a favoured practice of unleashing passions over espionage," the spokesman, Alexander Lukashevich, said in a statement, demanding the release of Buryakov.

 The investigation, which follows the 2010 expulsion of several Russians as spies from the United States and an eventual spy swap, comes with ties between Russia and the United States at their worst since the Cold War over the conflict in Ukraine.